RareDevs/Rare/README.md

 Windows: execute `pythonw -m rare` in cmd

 It is possible to create a desktop link, or a start menu link.
 Execute the command above with `--desktop-shortcut` or `--startmenu-shortcut` option, alternatively you can create them in the settings.

 **Note about $PATH**:

-On Linux:

-`/home/user/.local/bin` must be in your PATH.
+* On Linux `/home/user/.local/bin` must be in your PATH.

-On Windows:

-`PythonInstallationDirectory\Scripts` must be in your PATH.
+* On Windows `PythonInstallationDirectory\Scripts` must be in your PATH.

-On Mac:

-`/Users/user/Library/Python/3.x/bin` must be in your PATH.
+* On Mac  `/Users/user/Library/Python/3.x/bin` must be in your PATH.

 ### Run from source